 - Learn about the divorce recovery process, and the path of healing after divorce

-To access this episode and all of Stephanie's wonderful divorce-advice, you can scroll to the bottom of this post (past the show notes) to access the podcast player, or listen to “How to Have An Amicable Divorce” on Spotify or Apple Podcasts.
+To access this episode and all of Stephanie’s wonderful divorce-advice, you can listen here on Growingself.com or listen to “How to Have An Amicable Divorce” on Spotify, Apple Podcasts, or wherever you enjoy listening.

 How to Have An Amicable Divorce: Episode Highlights

 No couple gets married, anticipating they will go through a divorce.
 As much as we can, we want to create and nurture long-lasting relationships.
 Great premarital counseling and couples therapy can help to set your marriage up for success, and support your journey of growth together.
 However, some relationships cannot work, and there is no other choice but to get a divorce.
 [Check out, “When to Call It Quits in a Relationship” for more on this topic.]

 However, if you’re getting divorced, it’s important to make this as positive of an experience as possible for both of you, and to use this life experience as a launchpad for your growth.
 One of the most important aspects of the breakup recovery process is working through the hard feelings about divorce, including anger, grief, resentment, guilt, and regret.
 Good therapy or coaching can help you move through this process of healing after divorce.

 On the other side of this important personal growth work (or perhaps before, depending on your perspective about the divorce itself), you can connect with a positive and affirming perspective about your divorce that can be very helpful for your mental and emotional wellbeing.

 “New ideas” about your marriage and divorce may include reminding yourself that: